CambridgeEngineering/PartIB-Computing-Device-Programming/activity-1.rst

 	simple arrays work in C and study examples to store and access data in them.

 - User interactions, such as pressing a button, are events that need to be monitored.
-	Micro-controllers have a mechanism for this called interupts, whereby you can attach specific actions to specific events.
+	Micro-controllers have a mechanism for this called *interrupts*, whereby you can attach specific actions to specific events.
 You will learn how to handle these interrupts effectively.

 - Talking about memory at a low level requires to learn about pointers.
-	A pointer is essentially a number that corresponds to the location in memory of a particular data structure or function code.
+	A pointer is essentially a number that represents to the location in memory of a particular data structure or function code.
 	Pointers will be useful to tell interrupts which function to call when the button is pressed, or to keep track of where the memory buffer containing